krixik-ai/krixik-docs/CONTRIBUTING.md

 is collected.

-2. Reference to notebook check
+2. Link checking

 The validity of all links in each page are checked.
 These links come in three flavors.

-1. Intra page link: a link to a section in the page itself
+A.  Intra page link: a link to a section in the page itself

 These are typically in the table of contents of the page near the top.
 They look like:

 [a page section](#a-page-section)

-2. Inter-page links
+B.  Inter-page links

 These can be scattered throughout a page and link from one to another.
 They look like